athackst/jekyll-collection-pages/demo/_docs/configuration-guide.md

 At build time the plugin exports `site.data.collection_pages[collection_name][field]`, which contains:

-- `template` → the full sanitized template used for creating pages with placeholders intact.
-Directory-style values from `_config.yml` are auto-appended with `:field/page:num/index.html`. (e.g. `/docs/category/:field/page:num/index.html`)
+- `template` → the sanitized template used to create each index.
+Directory values inherit `<path>/:field/index.html` and add `/page:num/` only when pagination is enabled (e.g. `/docs/category/:field/index.html` or `/docs/category/:field/page:num/index.html`).
-- `permalink` → the sanitized template for the index with placeholders intact (e.g. `/docs/category/:field/`)
+- `permalink` → the sanitized template for the index with placeholders intact (no `:num`, since it always points to page one, e.g. `/docs/category/:field/`)
 - `pages` → documents grouped by label (`{ label => [documents...] }`)
 - `labels`: metadata describing the generated index pages